 Randolph House Care Home has been carefully designed to offer a warm and inviting place to live.
 The reception area is a welcoming environment with staff members sited so there is always someone to greet and assist guests, relatives and residents.
-The majority of the rooms are ground floor and we provide accommodation in single and double occupancy bedrooms to meet our residents needs.
+All bedrooms are sited over two floors and accommodation is in both single and double occupancy bedrooms to meet our residents needs.
 We offer a main lounge which is a bright open social area where seating is arranged in a manner which encourages interaction or perhaps for watching TV, listening to the radio or simply spending time chatting with friends.
 An additional smaller lounge allows opportunity for gatherings, small functions, quiet time, and one-to-one activities.
 The dining area focusses on quality home cooked food which is prepared freshly on site by our chef and provides another prospect for socialisation and positive interaction.

 All of the rooms at Randolph House are decorated to the highest standards, with vibrant, plush fabrics and either carpets or wood effect flooring, offering an aesthetically pleasing and above all comfortable environment.
 Residents are encouraged to bring their personal items with them to make them feel at home from the outset.
 Bedrooms all have en-suite facilities consisting of a sink and a private toilet.
 Bathrooms are fitted to the highest specification with assisted baths, for those who prefer, shower rooms are spacious with large walk-in facilities.
 Each room has fittings to accommodate TV, internet and telephone if required.
-Outside there is a garden which encourages residents to ......

 Randolph House Care Home has a dedicated on site laundry and kitchen.
 The housekeeper supervises laundry staff ensuring personal items are laundered in a timely manner and returned to residents' rooms in good order and in readiness of use.